-Our presentation focuses on LMCPS challenges AP, FSM, TUI, and NN.
-AP is the most complex of the LMCPS challenges in terms of number and types of blocks used, and its FRETISH requirements involve a variety of template keys.
+Our presentation focuses on the following LMCPS components: FSM, TUI, NN, and AP.
 We include the FSM and TUI challenges because they exhibit cases of unrealizable requirements, as well as a requirement that we were not able to express directly in FRETISH.
-Finally, the NN challenge describes a machine learning model.
+The NN challenge describes a machine learning model.
 Verification of models that are inferred by machine learning techniques is currently considered an open area for research.
+Finally, AP is the most complex of the LMCPS challenges in terms of number and types of blocks used, and its FRETISH requirements involve a variety of template keys.